Xilinx/Vitis-AI/dpu/README.md

 The purpose of this page is to distribute DPU IP and reference designs.

+Today, Xilinx DPU IPs are not incorporated into the standard Vivado IP catalog and instead, the DPU IP is released asynchronous to Vivado in two forms:

+- The DPU IP is released as a reference design that is available to download from the links provided in the table below.
+Users can start with the reference design and modify it to suit their requirements.
+- The DPU is released as a separate IP download that can be incorporated into a new or existing design by the developer.

-Today, Xilinx DPU IPs are not incorporated into the Vivado IP catalog.
-The only source for theses IPs is via a set of reference designs that encapsulate both the IP as well as a complete platform reference design.
-These reference designs are fully functional and should be used as a template for IP integration and connectivity as well as Linux integration.
+The reference designs are fully functional and can be used as a template for IP integration and connectivity as well as Linux integration.

 ## Version and Compatibility

-The designs and IP on this page are specific to Vitis AI v2.5.
-The IP and designs were verified with Vivado and Vitis 2022.1.
+As the user must incorporate the IP into the Vivado IP catalog themselves, it is very important to understand that the designs and IP on this page are specific to Vitis AI v3.0 and were verified with Vivado and Vitis 2022.2.
 If you are using a different version of Vitis or Vivado, please refer to the [version compatibility document](version_compatibility.md) for additional information.

 ## Introduction

 The table below associates currently available DPU IP with the supported target, and provides links to download the reference design and documentation.
-For convenience, a separate IP repo is provided for users who do not wish to download the reference design (which includes the IP repo).
+For convenience, a separate IP repo is provided for users who do not wish to download the reference design.
+The IP is thus included both in the reference design, but also is available as a separate download.

 Please refer to [DPU Nomenclature](../docs/reference/dpu_nomenclature.md) for detailed information on the capabilities and device targets for Xilinx DPUs.